Updated December, 2019.

-Standing out from the crowd
+Stand out from the crowd and reap the rewards.

 Why does product positioning matter?

 For almost any idea or Product there are competing alternatives.
 Product Positioning is a core marketing tool that can help to convince potential buyers to select your product from the sea of other possibilities.

 Product positioning feeds into the development of marketing activities like the channels where it’s sold and the messaging you use to promote it.
 Done well, product positioning can boost your sale price, sales volume and customer satisfaction.
 Done badly, even a strong product can fail.

 Take note: buyers will draw their own conclusions on where your products fit, and your competitors will position their own products (and perhaps even try to cast yours in a negative light).
 For all these reasons, it’s worth taking the time to position your product correctly, before someone else does it for you.